 Last Updated on February 3, 2020 by Gwen Bautista

-There is less than a week left of our countdown and are so pleased that you have decided to share a part of your holiday season with us.
-We’ll have another incredible free pattern for you tomorrow.
+We are so pleased to have received such a great response to our Christmas Countdown, we’ll have another featured guest later in the week.
 Thank you so much for sharing these articles on your social media pages.
 Stay tuned for more amazing patterns from Mary Maxim and other featured makers.
+We’ll be starting a new Tutorial Series in early 2020 on Vintage Patterns and Vintage Knits.